CNFeffery/feffery-antd-docs/documents/AntdDraggerUpload-en_US.md

 - **taskStatus:** Used to record the upload status of the current file. `'success'` indicates a successful upload, `'failed'` indicates a failed upload.
 - **taskId:** Same as the `uploadId` of the current upload component.
 - **uid:** Used to uniquely identify the current file.
-- **url:** Used to record the download link of the current file when the `downloadUrl` parameter exists.
+- **url:** Used to record the download link of the current file when the `downloadUrl` parameter exists or `downloadUrlFromBackend=True` is set.
+- **uploadResponse：** Used to listen to the response information from the upload interface.

 **defaultFileList:** *list[dict]* type